 Additionally, you will develop your research skills throughout the course, and spend part of your final year working alongside internationally recognised researchers on a project of your choice.
 Past topics have included molecular pharmacology, medical technology, pharmacy practice, and drug synthesis, analysis and formulation.

-Throughout the course you will gain an insight into professional practice by carrying out observational visits and placements in hospital and community pharmacies.
+Throughout the course you will gain an insight into professional practice by carrying out observational visits and placements in hospital and community pharmacies, as well as GP practices.
 Our annual pharmacy careers fair is attended by numerous employers and is a good source of work experience and job opportunities.

 At Reading, we reward commitment.
 Select Reading as your firm choice on UCAS, and we will guarantee you a place should you achieve the lower grade in the offer range (shown below):